Source Code Add-on installer

 3. Platform Type

-Syncfusion products typically have a common base library that forms the basis for the Windows and Web variants.
-The library category to be built is specified using the Product Type.
-This frame has eight options.
-All is selected by default.
-You can click the required product’s button to perform the build operation.
+Syncfusion products typically share a base library that serves as the foundation for both the Windows and Web variants.
+The Platform Type specifies the library category to be built.
+This frame comes with eight different options.
+By default, everything is selected.
+To perform the build operation, click the button for the required product.

 NOTE